 Going through with a California small claims lawsuit can seem intimidating, especially if you’re new to the court system.
 Court fees and lawsuit payouts are important to keep track of, so we’ve broken it down for you — now you can easily figure out what your small claims lawsuit will cost, and what you could win from it.

 How much can I sue for in California Small Claims Court?

 This is also known as the "small claims court limits."
 In California Small Claims you can sue for the following maximum amounts: $10,000 for an individual and $5,000 for corporations or an LLC.

 The amount you will pay to file a small claims lawsuit in California depends on how much you are suing for.
 You will pay between $30 to $75 to file the lawsuit.
-If cannot afford to pay court fees, you can ask the court to waive the fees.
+If you cannot afford to pay court fees, you can ask the court to waive the fees.
 You will also need to pay serving costs, which can range from $0 – $125, per person you’re trying to sue.
 “Serving” is the act of properly notifying your landlord that they are being sued, and is done in-person by a server.
 If you win, you can request that the losing party pay for your court fees and serving costs.
 To know more about how to File a California Small Claims court lawsuit Check out our How to File your California Small Claims Court Case article.

 People tend to think of court hearings as complicated, confusing, and emotionally intense events — but in the case of Small Claims Court, it’s quite simple and straightforward.
 Here we’ve laid out everything to expect at your security deposit hearing.